ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 >
 >   The IAB may reach decisions by face to face meeting, teleconference,
 >   Internet communication, or any combination of the above.

+While all IAB decisions that meet these criteria are valid, in practice it is useful to have guidelines to assure that decisions have adequate consideration by all IAB members.

 Practically, in most day-to-day business, the chair will determine consensus based on the absence of dissenting positions being put forward in a reasonable